ergoplatform/ergo/README.md

 ## Contributions

-Ergo is open-source and open movement, always in need for testers developers!
+Ergo is open-source and open movement, always in need for testers and developers!
 Please feel free to discuss development in [Ergo Discord](https://discord.gg/kj7s7nb), #development channel.

 ## FAQ